Connecticut Route 106: Route description

-Route 106 begins at a junction with I-95 (exit 9) and US 1 in the East Side of Stamford as Courtland Avenue then turning right on Glenbrook Road.
+Route 106 begins at a junction with I-95 (at exit 9) and U.S. Route 1 (US 1) in the East Side of Stamford as Courtland Avenue then turning right on Glenbrook Road.
 It runs parallel to the New Canaan Line of the Metro-North Railroad, heading northeast through the northwest edge of Darien into the center of New Canaan.
 In Darien, the road is known as Hoyt Street.
-Upon entering the town of New Canaan, the road changes name to Old Stamford Road, where it has an interchange with the Merritt Parkway (at exit 13) as it heads into downtown New Canaan where it becomes Bank Street.
+Upon entering the town of New Canaan, the road changes name to Old Stamford Road, where it has an interchange with Route 15 (Merritt Parkway) at exit 13 as it heads into Downtown New Canaan where it becomes Bank Street.
 It then continues north, briefly overlapping Route 124 for 0.62 mi then heads eastward as East Avenue and Silvermine Road into the town of Wilton.
 In Wilton, the road is known as New Canaan Road and Wolfpit Road.
-Route 106 crosses the Norwalk River as well as the railroad tracks of the Danbury Branch then briefly overlaps U.S. Route 7 and Route 33 (0.18 miles) in downtown Wilton, then resumes its eastward journey along Sharp Hill Road then south along Chestnut Hill Road until its end at an intersection with Route 53.
+Route 106 crosses the Norwalk River as well as the railroad tracks of the Danbury Branch then briefly overlaps US 7 and Route 33 for 0.18 mi in downtown Wilton, then resumes its eastward journey along Sharp Hill Road then south along Chestnut Hill Road until its end at an intersection with Route 53.